tartan88/Portfolio/FPP-II.md

 To enhance the story, consider including predictive models or scenario analysis.
 Showing the potential impacts of different policy decisions on future CO2 levels could be very persuasive.

 ### Identified changes for Part III

+**Differentiate Data Presentation:**

+Improve the readability of overlapping lines in the "Historical US Fossil Fuel Energy Consumption" graph using distinct colors or styles for each energy source.

+**Add Context to Pie Charts:**

+Provide more information in the pie charts depicting the energy consumption mix to help explain the significance of the changes over time.

+**Incorporate Interactive Features:**

+Introduce interactive elements to the visualizations, allowing users to engage with the data, such as tooltips with more details or sliders to view changes over time.

+**Introduce Future Scenarios:**

+Include projections or scenarios that illustrate the potential impacts of current energy trends on future CO2 levels and the effectiveness of different energy policies.

+**Expand on Economic and Policy Analysis:**

+Address the economic implications and policy changes related to energy consumption and CO2 emissions, providing a deeper analysis of the transitions between energy sources.